cesarediego/Four-Gtk-Theme/README.md

 git clone https://github.com/cesarediego/Four-Gtk-Theme.git
 - Check if the ~/.themes directory exists.
 - If it doesn't exist, create it with mkdir ~/.themes
 - Copy the theme with:
 cp -r Four ~/.themes

+## How to customize?